 Follow these steps to get your Windows 10 ISO.

 Build Original Windows 10 Insider Preview Build ISO

-- Download the script from the links given above, use the 64-bit link to download 64-bit Windows 10 UUP files.
-And use the 32-bit link to build 32-bit Windows insider preview ISO.
+- Download the script from the links given above, and use the 64-bit link to download 64-bit Windows 10 UUP files.
+And use the 32-bit link to build a 32-bit Windows insider preview ISO.

 - Open the extracted folder, run uup_download_windows file, this script is an automated script that will download all the files using the Aria2 download program.
 This is necessary to download multiple files at once.

 This will take some minutes, use a high-speed internet connection. you can see the progress inside the command prompt window and all the files that this tool download is from the Microsoft server, so yes there is no involvement of third-party files.

 If for some reason, you see an error in downloading, just close and start the tool, it will skip downloaded files and confirm all files are downloaded.

 The new version of the tool automatically creates ISO from the files.
 However, if you wish to manually trigger the ISO building process, read step 4.